 2. Orders & Shipping

 Consumers today want everything right away.
-They don’t like waiting for too long to get their orders which is why same-day shipping is one of the most requested services on eCommerce platforms.
+They don’t like waiting for too long to get their orders which is why same-day shipping (knowing how much time standard shipping takes) is one of the most requested services on eCommerce platforms.

 You need to ensure you’re updating and processing orders quickly.
 If you’re using a third-party logistics provider like Amazon, you have to make sure your merchandise is shipped to their warehouse on time so it can be delivered quickly to the buyer.